meowwtama/tp/docs/DeveloperGuide.md

 1. Library user intends to return a book to the library.
 2. Library manager reads the book title of the book provided by the library user.
 3. Library manager enters the command to return the book.
-4. MyBookshelf adds the book to the library and removes the book from the library user's borrow list.
+4. MyBookshelf adds the book to the library and removes the book from the library user's book list.
 5. MyBookshelf notifies library manager that the library user has successfully returned the book.

 ***Use case ends***